erickcastrillo/Diquis/docs/IMPLEMENTATION_PHASES.md

-# La Cantera - Phased Implementation Plan
+# Diquis - Phased Implementation Plan

 ## Overview

-This document outlines a systematic, phase-by-phase approach to implementing the La Cantera Rails API.
+This document outlines a systematic, phase-by-phase approach to implementing the Diquis Rails API.
 Each phase builds upon the previous one, with clear deliverables and verification steps.

 ---